 If the root of the addiction is not just the foods, then what is it?
 The number one reason you can’t stop binge eating lies in the pleasure you associate with a binge and the belief that you won’t be able to cope without it – or, more accurately, the temporary suppression of pain it produces.
 This pain is not a physical pain.
 It’s an emotional wound that keeps bleeding stress, anger, sadness, or any other uncomfortable feeling.
-You have unconsciously learned to alleviate this pain when there is too much to handle at one time; this is when you’re used to resorting to food to generate temporary release.
+You have unconsciously learned to alleviate this pain with eating when there is too much to handle at one time because food generates a temporary release.

 In the past, I had a tendency to derive my value from others.
 Instead of being obsessed with pizza or chocolate chip cookies, I would obsess about someone else.
 The result was the same; my focus was outside of myself.

 How to Avoid Binge Eating?

 Your obsession with food blocks you from focusing on what’s happening inside of you.
 Instead of giving yourself the love and care you deserve, you give your attention to food (or to whatever is the object of your addiction) and the promise of the relief it brings you.

 In my case, my pattern was mostly to give someone a god-like status so that their love would make me feel worthy.
 I would take whatever crumbs of praise my partner would give and feed on it like a starving animal.
 Of course, allowing another person to exert this kind of power over you can be very destructive.
 I have learned new ways to find self-value so that I no longer have to rely on others’ approval.